Hotel Closures & Evictions

 Those awaiting a decision on their asylum claim are to be moved to dispersal accommodation, including acquired barracks and barges, but for those who receive a positive decision on their claim and are granted refugee status, they are required to find their own private rented accommodation.

 Additionally, the joint letter also called for the move-on period to be extended to 56 days, which NGOs have also been calling for, as 28-days does not allow for Universal Credit application processing.
-Further, the lack of savings and income coupled with the lack of affordable accommodation and difficulty in finding move-on accommodation has resulted in high numbers of homelessness.
+Further, the lack of savings and income coupled with the lack of affordable accommodation and difficulty in finding move-on accommodation has resulted in high numbers of homelessness. in December 2024, the Home Office extended the move-on period for newly recognised refugees to 56-days, but only on a trial basis until June 2025.

 A recently published report[3] found a 239% increase in homelessness amongst those evicted from asylum accommodation across the UK within 2 years, with a large rise in numbers for 2023 compared to 2021.